m-bock/purescript-transit/README.md

 In the next example, we'll see a graph that **does** have an Eulerian trail, demonstrating how transit can help verify and understand graph properties beyond simple state machines.

-## Example 5: This is the house of Santa Claus
+## Example 4: The house of Santa Claus

 Full source code: _[test/Examples/HouseOfSantaClaus.purs](test/Examples/HouseOfSantaClaus.purs)_